AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-dashboard.md

 If [pages you configured](#configuration) to be audited were not available, Experience Audit reflects this.

-The pipeline shows an expandable error section to view the relative URL paths could not access.
+The pipeline shows an expandable error section to view the relative URL paths it could not access.

 ![Issues encountered by Experience Audit](assets/experience-audit-issues.jpg)